Updated on April 19th, 2019 by Josh Arnold

 Looking forward, we see 8% annual earnings-per-share growth with the bulk of that accruing from the buyback.
 Higher revenue should help some as well as Citi continues to gather cheap deposits and lend them profitably, but higher provisions for credit losses continue to be an industry-wide concern.

-Margin expansion in recent years should slow down going forward, simply because the bank has already made so much progress, but a continued focus on expense controls should drive a small earnings growth tailwind.
+Margin expansion should slow going forward, simply because the bank has already made so much progress, but a continued focus on expense controls should drive a small earnings growth tailwind.
 We see Citigroup’s growth outlook as bright, but certainly driven mostly by share repurchases.

 The dividend was slashed to essentially nothing during the financial crisis but is back to $1.80 per share today.
 We see continued strong dividend growth for Citigroup moving forward, adding another attractive element to the stock.